Accessing and Managing Financial Data

 library(dbplyr)

 An SQLite database is easily created - the code below is really all there is.
 You do not need any external software.
-Note that we use the extended_types=TRUE option to enable date types when storing and fetching data.
+Note that we use the extended_types = TRUE option to enable date types when storing and fetching data.
 Otherwise, date columns are stored and retrieved as integers.
-We will use the resulting file tidy_finance_r.sqlite in the subfolder data for all subsequent chapters to retrieve our data.
+We will use the file tidy_finance_r.sqlite, located in the data subfolder, to retrieve data for all subsequent chapters.
+The initial part of the code ensures that the directory is created if it does not already exist.

 tidy_finance <- dbConnect(